Printy-Studios/mini-task/README.md

     ```
     Where `arg#` is the name of the `list` command's arg

+## minitask-user.json

+`minitask-user.json` holds settings for the user using the CLI.
+They are global and persist between projects.
+It resides in `C:/AppData/minitask`.
+By default this file is not created, and you must create it yourself either manually or by running `minitask init-user`.
+Alternatively, the file gets created if you update a user setting from `minitask settings`.

 ## Plugins

 minitask has fairly extensive support for plugins.
 Things that you can do with the plugin include: